Unitary and Open Scattering Quantum Walks on Graphs

 In this paper, we introduce and study the notion of Scattering Quantum Walks (SQWs) on arbitrary graphs, a class of QWs broad enough to encompass many QWs present in the literature, and which moreover admits both unitary and open versions.
-Unitary SQWs are used to address closed quantum systems, while open SQWs are relevant in the analysis of open quantum systems and are known as Quantum Channels.
+Unitary SQWs are used to address closed quantum systems, while open SQWs are relevant in the analysis of open quantum systems and are known as quantum channels.

 Let us describe informally the definition of a unitary SQW on a graph $G$.
 It is a unitary operator on a Hilbert space associated with $G$, which models the linear dynamics of a quantum system, or quantum walker, over a single time step.
-For a simple directed graph $G = (V, E)$ with vertex set $V$ and edge set $E$, the edges come with two directions and we attach to each directed edge a canonical basis vector of a Hilbert space $l^2(D)$.
+For a simple graph $G = (V, E)$ with vertex set $V$ and undirected edge set $E$, { we consider that each edge gives rise to two directed edges with opposite directions, and denote by $D$ the set of directed edges.} We attach to each directed edge a canonical basis vector of a Hilbert space $l^2(D)$.
 The SQW on $l^2(D)$ is parameterized by a family of scattering matrices, each assigned to a vertex in $V$.
 Informally, we say that the quantum walker lives on the directed edges of the graph, as its quantum state is represented by a normalized vector of $l^2(D)$.